cardfaux/TheDevLounge/README.md

 _which here is SET_CURRENT_USER_
 _We need the setCurrentUser from the redux/user/userActions in the App component_ _the setCurrentUser is set to user => dispatch(setCurrentUser(user))_

+## Profile Data We get from the server That Data will be put into The Redux Store Fire off an action to fetch The Data that gets put in a Store

+#### From any component we can call An Action That Will Do Something.
+The Reducer Takes In An Action We can Dispatch an Action To the Reducer.

+#### The reducer will update any componnets that use that piece of state.

+# ALERT REDUCERS

+**In the Store.jsx file import createStore and applyMiddleware from REDUX** **import composeWithDevTools from redux-devtools-extension** **import THUNK from redux-thunk**
+**import the ROOTREDUCER from reducers directory** **set initialState to an empty object**
+**set store to createStore(rootReducer, initialState, composeWithDevTools(applyMiddleware(...middleware)))**